Monarch Park Collegiate Institute: Other

-The official mascot, to represent strength is the Monarch Park Lion.
+The official mascot, to represent strength, is the Monarch Park Lion named Valour.

-The film The Virgin Suicides, directed by Sofia Coppola filmed on location throughout the school.
+The film The Virgin Suicides, directed by Sofia Coppola, was filmed on location throughout the school.

-During the 2009-2010 school year NDP party leader Jack Layton visited the school during an effort to help keep it open to the students and public.
+During the 2009-2010 school year, NDP party leader Jack Layton visited the school during an effort to help keep it open to the students and public.

 Kenya Program

 This was a program in Canada, where Monarch Park Collegiate partnered with Toronto-based Free the Children (FTC).
-Thirteen students who were in the midst of studying courses on leadership, international development, human rights education and issues related to Africa and the developing world, traveled to Kenya In November 2006.
-There, for a month, students worked with the peoples of the Maasai Mara to build schools, plant trees, and teach English.
+Thirteen students who were in the midst of studying courses on leadership, international development, human rights education, and issues related to Africa and the developing world travelled to Kenya in November 2006.
+There, for a month, students worked with the people of the Maasai Mara to build schools, plant trees, and teach English.

-Two years later, thirteen more students traveled to Kenya again, for 25 days.
+Two years later, thirteen more students travelled to Kenya again, for 25 days.
 After returning to Toronto, students from both trips visited various schools within the GTA as Free the Children Ambassadors, telling their stories and urging students to get involved.

-Monarch Park has continued to be one of the top contributing high schools to FTC, and was featured in chapter 7 of the organization's book, Me to We.
+Monarch Park has continued to be one of the top contributing high schools to FTC and was featured in chapter 7 of the organization's book, Me to We.